 “Let me illustrate it this way.
 Have you ever thought of some of the things we see around us that are both three—and yet also one?
 Centuries ago, St. Patrick used a clover leaf to teach the Irish about this—it has three leaves, and yet is still only one leaf.
 Or think of water.
 A quart of water can be ice, water, or steam—but it’s still the same quart of water.”

-There is one way to heaven, one way to be free from your sin and to have a relationship with God.
+Heaven is real and there’s one way to get there—one way to be free from your sin and to have a relationship with God.
 That’s through Jesus Christ.

 How can Jesus be God if He is God’s Son?